A CATALOGUE OF ERRORS IN SHERLOCKIAN PASTICHE

 "How many?
 I don't know."

 "Quite so!
 You have not observed.
 And yet you have seen.
-That is
+That

-because I have both seen and observed.
+steps, because I have both seen and observed.

 Dilisio's book Sherlock Holmes: Mysteries of the Victorian Era is so riddled with grammatical errors, anachronisms, and factual errors that I can only include a very small selection here.